pyx-partners/dmgd/docs/architecture.md

 # Block Validation

-The movement of Prova tokens is timestamped using a [proof-of-work](http://hashcash.org/) blockchain, as it is in the underlying model.
-Every Prova node may sync the blockchain to independently verify the ownership of tokens, and that is the standard mechanism for use.
+The movement of DMG tokens is timestamped using a [proof-of-work](http://hashcash.org/) blockchain, as it is in the underlying model.
+Every DMG node may sync the blockchain to independently verify the ownership of tokens, and that is the standard mechanism for use.

-Prova alters the proof-of-work system to prevent denial-of-service or double-spending attacks by introducing the concept of provisioned block generators with consensus limits.
+DMG alters the proof-of-work system to prevent denial-of-service or double-spending attacks by introducing the concept of provisioned block generators with consensus limits.
 Blocks must be signed with these provsioned **validate keys** to be considered valid.